Part E: Suspension and exclusion powers

 5.6 The progress of placement investigations and suspensions from placement must be kept under review by the Head of School, with support from the School’s Learning and Teaching Service Manager.
 For students on a programme of study leading to a professional doctorate, support will be provided by the Postgraduate Research Service.

-6. Suspension as a disciplinary penalty
+6. Suspension or exclusion as a disciplinary penalty

 7. SSEP for failure to pay fees and charges (Regulation 30)